Estimated reading time: 6 minutes

-The best carrot soup recipe I’ve ever had included flavours that complimented the sweet carrot.
+The best carrot soup recipe I’ve ever had included flavors that complimented the sweet carrot.

 I had a limited $20 weekly grocery budget to spend and create a meal plan which proved challenging.

-I chose carrots as part of my shopping list mainly because they were cheap to buy.
+I chose carrots as part of my shopping list mainly because they were cheap.

-One of the recipes I created during that week was a carrot and beet salad which tasted far better than I imagined.
+One of the recipes I created that week was a carrot and beet salad that tasted far better than I imagined.

-A grated carrot, boiled beet, salt, pepper, olive oil, and vinegar made up this carrot beet salad.
+This carrot beet salad comprises a grated carrot, boiled beet, salt, pepper, olive oil, and vinegar.

 Previously, I had also made an egg salad and carrot sandwich which allowed me to stretch the filling.